rlaphoenix/nton/README.md

 Take a look at `nton build --help` for advanced usage like changing the Icon, Title Name, and so on.

+> __Warning__ Tinfoil corrupts the Installation of Forwarder NSPs for some reason, I recommend using DBI or Goldleaf.
+See the Troubleshooting article "[The forwarder's icon is a loading circle, opening fails](#the-forwarders-icon-is-a-loading-circle-opening-fails)".

 ### Direct RetroArch Game forwarding

 Use a RetroArch Game Core as the NRO path and provide the path to the ROM on your Switch's microSD card with `--rom`.